MartDiVenus/hexadecimal-Vim-Writing/README.md

 # Abstract
 Hexadecimal Vim Writing: hexadecimal syntax, colours, gvim and vim configuration.
-  There are not the Decimal/Hexadecimal Numbers, Ascii/Hexadecimal Digit Numbers higlight groups because they are simply recognized, with the naked eye.
+  There are not the Decimal/Hexadecimal Numbers, Ascii/Hexadecimal Digit Numbers highlight groups because they are simply recognized, with the naked eye.

 # Installing in the system